sbaik97/Supervised_Machine_Learning/README.md

 ![SMOTEENN](images/SMOTEENN_combination_sampling.png)

 ### Summary
-Looking through the different sampling models, the accuracy score of three SMOTEENN Sampling were 64 % and the recall rate for low risk 57 %.
-This combinatorial sampling also show that the precision ("pre" column) and recall ("rec" column) are high for the majority class, precision is low for the minority class.
-However, resampling with SMOTEENN did not show the sharp imporemoment, but some of the metrics show an improvement over undersampling.
+Looking through the different sampling models, the accuracy score of three SMOTEENN Sampling were 64 % and the recall rate for high risk 70 %.
+This combinatorial sampling shows that the sensitive (recall) for high risk increases; however, the precision for the high risk class is still low (64%).

 ## Task 3.
 Use Ensemble Classifiers to Predict Credit Risk